A Partnership of Trusts or a Hybrid Trust

 Entry/exit of new parties – It is comparatively easy for parties to enter or leave a Hybrid Trust, although there are tax issues to consider (including a possible risk of resettlement).
 Also, Hybrid Trusts can be wound up relatively easily.

-Cost – Hybrid Trusts are relatively low-cost (in particular, they do not require the establishment of separate discretionary trusts, as would be required for a Partnership of discretionary trusts).
+Cost – Hybrid Trusts are relatively low-cost (in particular, they do not require the establishment of separate discretionary trusts, as would be required for a Partnership of discretionary trusts, although it may be beneficial for the unit holders to be discretionary trusts or companies).